Recent Acquisition by AFA of “A very tired child, 2023”

 Worlding is what a creative practice aims to achieve.
 However, the problem arises when the pre-existing world interrupts this process.
 The all-too-common and challenging-to-counteract characteristic of the dominant system, which preserves itself, is competition.
 Competition is the pervasive ethos of this current reality—the prevailing world.

 Edouard Glissant writes, “Anyone who wishes to intervene in modes of Relation (coloring, balancing, changing them perhaps) will find his action on unsure footing because of this indeterminacy between active and neutral relays.
-This is why such and intervention “in Relation” can only really happen “in a place,” one simultaneously closed in on its components and open to its returning echos.
+This is why such an intervention “in Relation” can only really happen “in a place,” one simultaneously closed in on its components and open to its returning echoes.

-For instance, the commonly used non-competition clause in contracts is not recognized as an act of kindness but rather a temporary pause in an ethos of competition—a ceasefire to regroup and prepare for the next challenge.
-Contracts impose boundaries to ensure a favorable future outcome for the involved parties, putting competition on hold for predictability.
+The commonly used non-competition clause in contracts is not recognized as an act of kindness but rather a temporary pause in an ethos of competition—a ceasefire to regroup and prepare for the next challenge or take-over.
+Contracts impose boundaries to ensure a favourable future outcome for the involved parties, putting competition on hold for temporary predictability.

 Compartiment

-A parent can easily step into a compartment during playtime with their child by merely looking at their phone or checking an email.
+A parent can easily step into a ‘compartment’ during playtime with their child by merely looking at their phone or checking an email.
 This is by no means a grotesque morphing of one thing into another but rather a more profound segregation of one’s practices.
-The opposite would be continuity of care - a practice that follows the ever-changing other (definition of love) with complete attention and not compartmentalized attention.
-All things not only affect one another - all things are one another - the all!
-Anthropologist Jean-Guy Goulet reports about the experience of the Dene Tha stating that, “The Dene Tha differentiate between ndahdigeh, ‘our land,’ and echuhdigeh, ‘the other land,’ and their respective inhabitants, but they do not do so in the way Euro-North Americans may oppose the natural and supernatural, the field of science on the one hand and the field of mysticism, magic, and religion on the other.”
-Goulet reported that the Dene Tha spoke about travels to these different lands as one might speak about travels to another town.
-This would be a consistent theme within much of the indigenous worldview.
+The opposite would be continuity of care - a practice that follows the ever-changing other with complete attention and not compartmentalized attention.
+All things not only affect one another - all things are one another.
+Anthropologist Jean-Guy Goulet reports about the experience of the Dene Tha’ stating that, “The Dene Tha’ differentiate between ndahdigeh, ‘our land,’ and echuhdigeh, ‘the other land,’ and their respective inhabitants, but they do not do so in the way Euro-North Americans may oppose the natural and supernatural, the field of science on the one hand and the field of mysticism, magic, and religion on the other.”
+Goulet reported that the Dene Tha’ spoke about travels to these different lands as one might speak about travels to another town.
+This would be a consistent theme within much of the Indigenous worldview.
 This bridge that easily connects this and that, the physical and the spiritual, does so in a way that not merely sets compartments closer to each other but rather opens them up to one another - merging them into one.
-I acknowledge that this may be quite an assumption and bold interpretation about indigenous experience; however, there are still many who are far from their indigenous roots and who have participated in colonialism (present) like myself and have experienced this morphing - this grotesque, this decompartmentalization.
+I acknowledge that this may be quite an assumption and bold interpretation about the Indigenous experience; however, there are still many who are far from their Indigenous roots and who have and continue to participate in colonialism like myself and still have experienced this morphing - this grotesque, this decompartmentalization.
 It seems that as one lives less separated from the other (both human and non-human) and with more attention and less distraction (competition), one is able to sense the merging with all.
 The plain of existence is vast and immersive.

 Resisting